-- what level of education and communication to provide.
+- What level of financial guidance and communication to give to workers.

-- meeting the future needs of employees for financial well-being, which may in turn help to fulfil a sense of moral duty or to enhance employee engagement
+- Meeting the future needs of employees for their financial wellbeing, which may in turn help to fulfil a sense of moral duty or to enhance employee engagement.

 Do employees currently value pension benefits as part of the remuneration package?

-After basic salary, pension schemes are usually the most costly element of the remuneration package.
+After salary, pension schemes can be the costliest element of the remuneration package for many employers.
 For a pension to be an effective benefit, employees must understand its value to them.

-In general, pension arrangements that are simple to understand are more likely to be valued by employees.
-However, the degree of flexibility and choice within a pension scheme should depend on the profile of the employees.
+In general, pension arrangements that are simple to understand are more likely to be appreciated by employees.
+However, the degree of flexibility and choice within a pension scheme should depend on the profile of the workers.
 For example, a pension scheme offering a wide range of sophisticated investment choices may be suited to a financial services company but less appropriate for a catering firm.

 Is the value of the pension benefit effectively communicated?

-Behavioural science research shows that employees tend to under-value rewards they can’t enjoy immediately.
+As our report Show me the money! highlights, behavioural science research shows that employees tend to under-value rewards they can’t enjoy immediately.
 To counteract this, employers need to invest in effective communication and education to raise awareness and understanding of their pension scheme.
-See more in our report Show me the money!
-The behavioual science of reward.

 To communicate effectively about pensions:

-- Messages should reflect the employer brand, philosophy and culture.
+- Slogan and messaging should reflect the employer purpose, mission, and culture.